-Addiction treatment looks different for every client.
+Addiction treatment looks different for every patient.
 During these days of the serious opioid addiction crisis affecting millions, some people want a quick fix for addiction.
 But are drugs to treat addiction effective and safe?
 You may have heard about available options for treating opioid dependency.
 Suboxone is one such drug used to wean people off of stronger opiates.
 However, this substance is also potentially addictive which has led to the need for a suboxone detox center that can help.

 Tapering drugs are not new.
 They are less potent opiates used to help alleviate the uncomfortable symptoms of withdrawal.
 Methadone, for example, has been around for decades as an aid in heroin addiction treatment.
 The drug works during detox by easing some of the worst withdrawal symptoms.
 Because methadone is also an opioid, critics of this treatment option see it as replacing one drug with another.
 For some people, methadone dependence replaces their dependence on heroin.